-Because the true weight of variables is not known until instantiation, KBO assigns them the minimum $\varepsilon$ and ensures that there are at least as many occurrences of each variable on the greater side as on the smaller side.
-Constants must have a weight of at least $\varepsilon$ .
-One special unary symbol, $\iota$ , is allowed to have a weight of 0 if it has the maximum precedence.
-Rule F2 can be used to compare variables x with terms $\iota^m x$ .
+Constants must have a weight of at least ε .
+One special unary symbol, denoted by ι , is allowed to have a weight of 0 if it has the maximum precedence.
+Rule F2 can be used to compare variables x with terms of the form $\iota^m x$, i.e., ι (ι (ι (ι (ι (ι (ι) ι)), with m > 0 occurrences of ι .

-The more recent literature defines KBO as a mutually recursive pair consisting of a strict order $>{fo}$ and a quasiorder $\gtrsim{fo}$ [44].
+The more recent literature defines KBO as a mutually recursive pair consisting of a strict order $>{fo}$ and a quasiorder \gtrsim{fo} [43].
 This approach yields a slight increase in precision, but that comes at the cost of substantial duplication in the proof development and appears to be largely orthogonal to the issues that interest us.